PyFR/PyFR/doc/src/user_guide.rst

    directory `outdir`.
 Multiple solutions can be provided.
    Time-average files can also be partitioned, too.

-   For mixed grids it is usually necessary to provide weights for each element type.
+   For mixed grids one must provide weights for each element type.
    Further details can be found in the :ref:`performance guide <perf mixed grids>`.

 3. ``pyfr run`` --- start a new PyFR simulation.
 Example::